 The Garmin Edge 550 offers features not available on the BOLT 3.
 These include:

 Both bike computers can display information about upcoming climbs.
-These features are called ClimbPro (Garmin) and Free Summit (Wahoo) and are some of my favorites.
+These features are called ClimbPro (Garmin) and Free Summit (Wahoo) and are among my favorites.
 They don’t require a planned route, so I can pace myself more effectively on climbs that I’m not familiar with.
-I did a comprehensive comparison of these two and Hammerhead’s Climber.
-In summary, the ClimbPro data page is less customizable than the Free Summit one, so keep this in mind.
+I conducted a comprehensive comparison of these two and Hammerhead’s Climber.
+The ClimbPro data page is less customizable than the Free Summit page, so keep this in mind.

 Winner: Edge 550